INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Mark Evans: Yeah.
-That’s the thing though.
-Because the AC/DC fanbase is so, so strong, all those people who have followed them, some of those people might have started following the band from the very start, well over 40 years.
+That’s the thing, though.
+Because the AC/DC fanbase is so strong, all those who have followed them, some of those people might have started following the band from the very start, well over 40 years.
 AC/DC fans are invested emotionally, and they feel like they have some sort of ownership in the band because they’ve been fans for that long.
 And so that’s why people are so passionate about it.
 Angus would appreciate people being impassioned about it.
 But you have to think everyone has different opinions and everyone’s view would be different.
 My point is Angus has earned the right to– he will make the right decisions.
 I’m sure he will.
 And what’s right for him, you know?
-And you if you think the band, Agnus and Malcolm were brothers and they were always together.
+If you think the band Agnus and Malcolm were brothers, and they were always together.
 He knew Malcolm all his life.
 Now when Angus first started having memories, he shared a bedroom with Malcolm.
 So, he was there all the time.
 And then when the band kept on playing, it wouldn’t have been till probably the mid-’80s where they spent any sort of time apart.
 So, it’s not just like, “Oh, I think I’m a band.”
-It’s brothers band too.
+It’s his brother’s band too.
 So, there are all those complexities about it.
 So, his decision carries a lot of weight.
 Whatever decision he comes to, do you know what I say?
 Bravo.
 Well done.
 Whatever it is.

 BACK TO THE AGE QUESTION

 If we go back to Angry Andersson again, he has lost his old bandmates but decided still to carry on with this new line-up and keep the name Rose Tattoo alive.
-The band is great, but my question is, what keeps him still doing it, what is his main motivation to carry on with the new guys after all these years?
+The band is great, but my question is, what keeps him still doing it?
+What is his primary motivation to carry on with the new guys after all these years?

 Mark Evans: Well, see, Angry lost a lot of guys.
-Me, personally, nothing would make me happier… if I came all the way over to Sweden, I would buy a ticket to come to see Rose Tattoo with Ian, with Peter, with Mick, with Digger, with Angry.
+Me, personally, nothing would make me happier… if I came all the way over to Sweden, I would buy a ticket to see Rose Tattoo with Ian, Peter, Mick, Digger, and Angry.
 Nothing would make me happier.
 But unfortunately, that is not possible.
 That’s kind of the same question for AC/DC fans.
 I want to see Brian.
 I want to see Cliff.
 I want to see Mark, whatever.
 But if it’s not possible, you have to accept it.
 That’s the same thing with Rose Tattoo.
 Of course, it’s not on the same level as AC/DC, but it’s basically the same thing.
 It’s similar.
-I think Angry is, I’ve told him this many times; he needs to be congratulated because he feels he wants to continue on.
-Obviously, there is a finite amount of time we can work because Angry is now 70 years old, but he’s great.
-And he wants to continue on because you know what?
+I think Angry is, and I’ve told him this many times; he needs to be congratulated because he feels he wants to continue.
+Obviously, we can work a finite amount of time because Angry is now 70 years old, but he’s great.
+And he wants to continue because you know what?
 He fucking loves it.
 He loves being in Rose Tattoo; it’s so pure and simple.
 He loves being in Rose Tattoo, man.
 And he is Rose Tattoo now.
 We’re helping him.
 It’s a great band to play in, Marko.
 I fucking love it.

-I can see that Mark.
-It’s time of the last question.
-All these great bands we love; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys, everybody is soon or are already in their 70s.
+I can see that, Mark.
+It’s time for the last question.
+We love all these great bands; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys; everybody are already in their 70s.
 They’re going to quit soon.
 They have to.
-So, what’s going to be left for example in five years?
-I was thinking that because there are many festivals like the festival Sweden Rock, who’s going to headline these festivals a few years from now?
+So, what’s going to be left, for example, in five years?
+I thought that because there are many festivals like the festival Sweden Rock, who will headline these festivals a few years from now?

-Mark Evans: Hopefully, as time goes on, people come from underneath and take up those places.
+Mark Evans: Hopefully, people come from underneath and take up those places as time goes on.
 You think of, say, Metallica.
 They’ve been together – what? – 30 years?

 Is it something like that?
 I have heard that they are going to continue for another ten years.